aesy/datasize/src/site/markdown/introduction.md

 * Parsing
 * Formatting

-Built for Java 8+ with an easy to use API.
+Built for Java 8+ with a easy to use API.